The mission of Genesis Club is to assist individuals with a mental illness to attain employment, housing, wellness, and friendships.

 History of Team Genesis at Falmouth:

-The 2019 Team Genesis is again honored to represent those in recovery by running the 12 kilometers through the hills and shore roads at the 47th Falmouth Road Race.
+The 2020 Team Genesis is again honored to represent those in recovery by completing the 12 kilometers for the 48th, and 1st "Run from Home", edition of the New Balance Falmouth Road Race.
+Though Team Genesis runners will be participating this year from home due to the COVID-19 Pandemic, the need for adequate mental health services, adequate health services, education, employment, housing, wellness, sense of community and healthy socialization have never been greater for those the Genesis Club serves, and for all of us.
 Team Genesis remains among the few of the 140 non-profit teams that are running for mental health awareness.